3ndercat/DivineSteam2/docs/classes/Magician/escapist.md

 # Escapist
+The Escapist is a master of misdirection, agility, and theatrical flair.
+Their magic and skill are focused on slipping free from danger, evading attacks, and turning escape into performance.
+Every gesture, step, and flick of the wrist is calculated to confound opponents and control the battlefield, making them unpredictable and elusive.
+Through rigorous training, quick thinking, and minor thaumaturgy, Escapists turn every threat into an opportunity to amaze, disappear, or vanish into safety—leaving their foes bewildered and their audience captivated.

 ## Level 3
 ### Slip through
 At 3rd level, you have learned to move like water through a crowd, a battlefield, or a trap-laden dungeon.